Near West Hickory in Forest County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1947 by Pennsylvania Historical and Museum Commission.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Goschgoschink (approx. one mile away); Indian Paths (approx. 1.1 miles away); Lawunakhannek (approx. 2.1 miles away); Howard Zahniser (approx. 3 miles away); Damascus (approx. 3.9 miles away); Forest County (approx. 4.7 miles away); Refugee Towns (approx. 6.3 miles away); The Grandin Well (approx. 8.2 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Hickory Town (approx. one mile away); Lawunakhannek (approx. 1.3 miles away); Indian Paths (approx. 2.1 miles away); Howard Zahniser (approx. 4 miles away); Damascus (approx. 4.9 miles away); Forest County (approx. 5.6 miles away); a different marker also named Forest County (approx. 5.6 miles away); Lieutenant John Range (approx. 5.7 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 24, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 464 times since then.
-Photos: 1, 2, 3. submitted on September 3, 2012, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Bernard Fisher was the editor who published this page.
+It was originally submitted on January 24, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 878 times since then and 16 times this year.
+Photos: 1, 2. submitted on September 3, 2012, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Bernard Fisher was the editor who published this page.